muditmehta07/MICHELLE/PatchNotes.md

 <b>New suggestion system.</b> Users will be able to send new ideas which will be displayed on an <b>Ideas</b> page (accessed by an <code>=ideas</code> command).
 Users will also be able to <b>upvote</b> ideas.
 When the ideas become popular and have sufficient demand, we will implement them to improve <b>Michelle</b>.

+# Patch : 2.4.5

+> July 5, 2022

+<b>Limited Shop : </b>The shop has been the messiest place for the past year, stacked with Spells, Weapons and other items.
+We have now made the shop limited.
+The items in the shop will only display one item from each category, these items will update automatically.

 # Patch : 2.4

 > May 18, 2022